jadedragon942/ddao/README.md

 ### Field Ordering Consistency

-DynDAO ensures consistent field ordering across operations to prevent data corruption during read/write operations.
+DDAO ensures consistent field ordering across operations to prevent data corruption during read/write operations.
 This is particularly important when dealing with dynamic schemas where field order can vary.

 ## 🔒 Best Practices